 • Hear the sordid love affair of the grey nomad couple we met in Mendooran

-Taking on The Central West Cycleway
+Taking on the Central West Cycle Trail

 The trail is the brainchild of local cyclists who use these small roads between the towns in the region.
-They dedicated many hours to mapping out the route and marking it with small yellow and black stickers to guide us on our way, and the care and thought they put into it really shines through on the ride itself, as well as their website, and Facebook group.
+They dedicated many hours to mapping out the route and marking it with small yellow and black stickers to guide us on our way, and the care and thought they put into it really shines through on the ride itself, as well as the website and Facebook group.

 This was going to be my first cycle tour (and first time doing more than 30km in a day on a bike), but figured I’d be able to handle it – it’s all flat out there, right?